About OMIs

 3DS OUTSCALE provides official OMIs, that are created and supported by 3DS OUTSCALE, as well as OMIs from OUTSCALE Marketplace, that are created and supported by seller partners from 3DS OUTSCALE’s trusted ecosystem.

-You can also create your own OMIs from your snapshots or your instances.
-By default, your OMIs are private, but you can share them with one or more specified users.
+You can also create your own OMIs from your snapshots or your VMs.
+By default, your OMIs are private, but you can share them with one or more specified accounts.

 Two architectures are available for OMIs: